 Dolby On: Record Audio And Video

-One of the highest-rated audio and video apps is the Dolby On app (link to check it out at the App Store).
+One of the highest-rated audio and video apps is the Dolby On app.
 It is completely free to iPhone users and has several functions, including:

 - Noise Reduction

 - Live Stream with animated visuals or with your own videos

 - Share your audio or video files with your followers on SoundCloud, Facebook, and Instagram.